 Acceptance to a Team

-If your player is invited to a team you will have 48 hours to confirm by completing your fee payment and volunteering for a task in the Program.
+Rosters will be proposed and reviewed after the second tryouts.
+If your player is invited to a team by email from the coach, you will have 48 hours to confirm by completing your fee payment and volunteering for a task in the Program.
 Instructions for this will be included in the invitation.
-In the Spring Select Program, each family must volunteer for at least 1 El Palo Alto task.

 Players - Tryout Day

-show up on time to sign in and warm up
+show up 20 minutes early to sign in and warm up